cscart/docs/en/user_guide/import_export/about_import_and_export.rst

 .. hint ::

-    We have several dedicated articles about doc:`importing and exporting products </user_guide/manage_products/import_export/index>`.
+    We have several dedicated articles about :doc:`importing and exporting products </user_guide/manage_products/import_export/index>`.